 This doesn’t simply include financial support or monetary contributions either, though that certainly plays a role.
 The study found that making child support payments alone didn’t alleviate food insecurity.
 In addition to cash, involvement includes spending time with the child, and “’in kind’ support, such as treats, gifts, and payment of medical or childcare expenses.”

 Related Reading: Preparing For Your Child Custody Case

 So, Are Fathers More Important?

 Both parents are indispensable and hugely important to kids through all stages of life.
 The true extent depends a great deal on the relationships and the people involved.
-And, of course, countless factors go into nurturing and supporting healthy relationships between parents and children and fathers and daughters.
+And, of course, countless factors go into nurturing and supporting healthy relationships between parents and children.

 More than anything, these studies and those like them illustrate the importance of remaining in your child’s life, even after divorce.
 You may never want to see your ex again, but it benefits your kids in countless ways.

 So, make use of your visitation and maintain a regular presence.
 Emotional support and even just being there are significant.
 You may not always feel that way, but they are.
-It can leave a lasting impression and have a substantial impact for a long time to come.
-Especially for those children and families at a greater risk.
+It leaves a lasting impression and has a substantial impact for a long time to come.

 Related Reading: 5 Avoidable Missteps In Child Custody Cases